ballerina-platform/ballerina-dev-website/contribution-guide.md

     - [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev): to join the developer team mailing list to discuss Ballerina roadmap, features, issues that are in progress, etc.
     - [Slack](https://ballerina-platform.slack.com/): for real-time communications with the team and community.
     - [StackOverflow](https://stackoverflow.com/questions/tagged/ballerina): to get help with Ballerina.
 (Use the Ballerina tag for your questions there.)
-    - [GitHub][(https://github.com/ballerina-platform/ballerina-lang/issues): to file issues, comment on other issues, send your pull requests.
+    - [GitHub](https://github.com/ballerina-platform/ballerina-lang/issues): to file issues, comment on other issues, send your pull requests.

 - **IMPORTANT:** Send an email to security@ballerina.io to report sensitive security-related issues.
 For details, see the <a href="https://ballerina.io/security/">security policy</a>.

 - Submitting a bug is just as important as contributing to code.
 Create a new issue in the relevant GitHub repo using the below links, fill out all sections in the issue template, and submit the bug/issue report.

     >**Tip:** If you are unsure whether you have found a bug, search existing issues in the corresponding repo on GitHub and raise it in the [Ballerina-Dev Google Group](#https://groups.google.com/forum/#!forum/ballerina-dev).
-   - compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
+   - Compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
-   - language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
+   - Language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
-   - website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.
+   - Website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.

 -  Start with GitHub issues that can be fixed easily:
     - Browse issues labeled "good first issue" in the <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.